boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 A class name element is an associative array with the following keys:

-- name: mandatory, identifier-element_.
+- name: mandatory, string or identifier-element_.
 The name for the class.
+If given as a string, this is interpreted as the nice name of the identifier element.
-- group: optional, identifier-element_.
+- group: optional, string or identifier-element_.
 Can be used to group class names together, similar to the suffix in a class-standard-element_.
 Useful for parts that are not standardized by a standardisation body, but by e.g. a vendor.
+If given as a string is taken as the nice name of the identifier element.
-- labeling: mandatory, substitution-element_.
+- labeling: mandatory, string or substitution-element_.
 A template for the name of a part from this class, e.g. for a BOM.
+If given as string is taken to be the nice name.
 - description: optional, string.
 A short description of the class.

 The safe name of this class must be unique within the repository and provides a